 Having worked with a wide variety of charitable organisations over the years, Champions Speakers is proud to have been able to give back to those who need it most.
 Corporate social responsibility plays an important role in our day-to-day business activities, and as a result, we continue to raise funds for charities across the United Kingdom.
-To date, we have raised over £2.8 million for charities of all shapes and sizes.
+Together with our sister companies, we have raised over £2.8 million for charities of all shapes and sizes.

 Rainbows – a children’s hospice based in the East Midlands – is a charity that is close to our hearts.
 As the only hospice of its kind in the region, Rainbows provides crucial support for children and young people suffering from life-threatening conditions.
 With only a fraction of their funding coming from government sources, the hospice is heavily reliant on support from patrons and donors.